AlexCLeduc/django-data-fetcher/README.md

 ## Testing data-fetchers

 Batch logic is often complex and error-prone.
-We recommend writing tests for your fetchers.  provides a mock request object that you can use to test your fetchers.
+We recommend writing tests for your fetchers.
+This package provides a mock request object that you can use to test your fetchers.
 Without this context-manager, your fetchers won't be able to cache anything and might raise errors.
 Here's an example in pytest:

 ```python
 from data_fetcher.util import GlobalRequest